Barth syndrome: Differential diagnosis

 Based on symptoms at time of presentation, the differential diagnosis may include other hereditary and/or nutritional causes of (dilated) cardiomyopathy and (cyclic or idiopathic) neutropenia.

 Treatment

-Currently, there is no treatment for Barth syndrome, although some of the symptoms can be successfully managed.
-Clinical trials for possible treatments are ongoing, and preliminary research into AAV9-mediated TAZ gene replacement by the University of Florida has been promising.
-However, more research and (pre-)clinical testing is needed before the gene therapy is eligible for approval by the FDA as a treatment modality.
+Elamipretide (Forzinity) was approved for medical use in the United States in September 2025.

 Epidemiology

 Being X-linked, Barth syndrome has been predominantly diagnosed in males (as of July 2009: 120+ males), although by 2012 a female case had been reported.

 The syndrome is believed to be severely under-reported due to the complexity of (early) diagnosis.
-Reports on its incidence and prevalence in the international literature vary; around 1 in every 454,000 individuals are thought to suffer from Barth Syndrome.
-Incidence has been estimated at anywhere between 1:140,000 (South West England, South Wales) and 1:300,000 - 1:400,000 live births (United States).
+Reports on its incidence and prevalence in the international literature vary; around 1 in every 454,000 individuals are thought to suffer from Barth syndrome.
+Incidence has been estimated at anywhere between 1:140,000 (South West England, South Wales) and 1:300,000 – 1:400,000 live births (United States).
 Geographical distribution is homogenous, with patients (and their family members) on every continent (with known cases in, for example, the US, Canada, Europe, Japan, South Africa, Kuwait, and Australia).